Get travel and medical insurance

 Latest Travel Alert

-Political tensions have increased in Cambodia and it is possible further protests may take place; you should avoid all public gatherings and monitor local media closely.
+Political tensions have increased in Cambodia and it is possible further protests may take place in advance of elections scheduled for 29 July 2018; you should avoid all public gatherings and monitor local media closely.

 Because there is no Irish Embassy or Consulate in Cambodia, we’re limited in the help we can offer you in an emergency.
 However, if you need assistance, you can contact the Irish Embassy in Hanoi.